CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 1. a small cross-head screwdriver;
 2. a bootable Ubuntu on a usb drive (4GB or more).
 See instructions [here](https://ubuntu.com/tutorials/create-a-usb-stick-on-ubuntu#1-overview).

-The process is a s follows.
-First, you have to open your laptop (see section above), remove the "write-protection" screw (n.
+The process is as follows.
+First (*but in some resources this passage is not mentioned*), you have to open your laptop (see section above), remove the "write-protection" screw (n.
 7 in the image shown above), and close the laptop again.

 Power on your Chromebook and enter the developer mode by pressing Esc + Refresh + Power Button.
-This will restart the system with an error message saying "Chrome OS is missing or damaged".
+This will wipe out your memory and restart the system with an error message saying "Chrome OS is missing or damaged".

 Press Ctrl + D, release and then press Enter when prompted tthe message "To turn OS verification OFF, press ENTER".

 After some 20 seconds you will hear a beeps and get a message saying "Your system is transitioning to Developer Mode."
 After some 5 minutes, the "OS Verification is OFF" message will be reprompted together with three beeps, and the Chromebook will restart.

 It will show again "OS verification is OFF".
 Press Ctrl+D to start ChromeOS.

+> **2018 alternative**: Modify the Chromebooks BIOS: Turn the Chromebook on and press Ctrl + D to bypass the screen with the red exclamation mark.
+Your Chromebook is reset to factory settings so you will need to go through the Chrome OS setup again.
+Press Ctrl + Alt + T to bring up a terminal window tab.
+Type shell and press Enter.
+Type this: cd;bash <(curl https://johnlewis.ie/flash_cb_fw.sh).
+Choose the option to Modify my Chromebook’s RW_LEGACY slot and follow the on-screen instructions.

 To Enable Developer BIOS and USB Boot, **do NOT log in** to ChromeOS.